- 2 cups all-purpose flour (for best results, sift or spoon the flour into the measuring cup)

-- Turn the dough out on a heavily floured cutting board.
+- Turn the dough out onto a heavily floured cutting board.

 - Knead the dough slightly.
 When it is done, it should be easy to handle and smooth.

-- Gently pat the dough to two 1–inch thick discs.
+- Gently pat the dough into two (1-inch thick) discs.

 - Cut each disc into 6 pieces.

-- Transfer the scones to a buttered or parchment-lined baking sheet and bake in preheated 400-degree oven for 15-20 minutes or until lightly golden.
+- Transfer the scones to a buttered or parchment-lined baking sheet and bake in the heated oven for 15 to 20 minutes or until lightly golden.
 (Optional: Turn pan halfway through baking.)

 - Cool on the baking sheet.